-Calcium imaging enables neuroscientists to visualize activity in hundreds of individual neurons simultaneously using fluorescent activity sensors.
+Calcium imaging enables neuroscientists to visualize the activity of hundreds of individual neurons simultaneously using fluorescent activity sensors.
 Changes in fluorescence indicate fluctuations in intracellular calcium, which is an indirect indicator of neural activity (Grienberger & Konnerth, 2012).

 The development of genetically encoded calcium indicators (GECIs) has enabled neuroscientists to study specific cell types (e.g., excitatory or inhibitory neurons).

 Why Use In Vivo Calcium Imaging?

-Recently, there has been a surge in the use of calcium imaging to study neural circuits in vivo.
-This popularization has led to optimized biological methods and better technology, allowing more neuroscientists to adopt the technique.
+Recently, there has been a surge in the use of calcium imaging in neurons to study neural circuits in vivo.
+This popularity has led to optimized biological methods and better technology, allowing more neuroscientists to adopt calcium imaging.

 Aside from popularity, are their other reasons neuroscientists are drawn to calcium imaging?

-In vivo calcium imaging provides neuroscientists with the means to study specific populations of cells within or across brain regions in freely-behaving animals.
+In vivo calcium imaging provides neuroscientists with the means to study specific populations of neurons within or across brain regions in freely-behaving animals.
 In doing so, neuroscientists can investigate how neural activity may be linked to aspects of behaviour and cognition, effectively linking genetically-identified cells with function.

 Behaviour and cognition cannot be characterized by an isolated firing pattern of neurons because they are learned or adapted over time.
-Calcium imaging can be used to track the activity of neurons over time and investigate how networks grow or change during learning.
+Calcium imaging in neurons can be used to track the activity of neurons over time and investigate how networks grow or change during learning.
 This is especially important for the longitudinal study of animal models of brain disease.
 Neuroscientists can begin to understand the development of activity-related changes in these models and assess the long-term effects of pharmacological interventions.

 The gradual development of genetically encoded voltage indicators (GEVIs), designed to detect changes in voltage, are expected to overcome these limitations (Knopfel & Song, 2019).
 As with any new technology, widespread application of GEVIs will take time, requiring validation and optimization for use in vivo.

 Despite this limitation of calcium imaging, this technique has still greatly advanced our understanding of how neural activity relates to behaviour and cognition.